• Post author:

 Scarves Provide Ideas on Outfit Color Combinations

-Use the colors of a scarf to design an outfit. #styletip Click To Tweet
+Tip: Use the colors of a scarf to design an outfit.

 Silk Scarves Are Very Versatile and Timeless

-Here are some examples how I wear my scarves and how to fold them.
+Here are some examples how to wear scarves and how to fold them.

 fashion blogger wearing leather joggers dressed up classic by tieing a square scarf

-Vince leather jogging pants with Ann Taylor cashmere sweater, printed silk scarf, Hermes collier de chien bangle, Hermes enamel bangles, Michael Kors pony-hair camouflage wedge sneakers (all own), and Akoya pearl necklace c/o The Pearl Source.
+Vince leather jogging pants with Ann Taylor cashmere sweater, printed silk scarf, Hermes collier de chien bangle, Hermes enamel bangles, Michael Kors pony-hair camouflage wedge sneakers, and Akoya pearl necklace c/o The Pearl Source.
 Fold a square scarf in the middle to an oblong.
 Fold one end of the oblong over the closed fold.
 Take ends of the closed part, put the scarf around the neck and tie a double knot.
-Use your thumb to keep knot flat
+Use your thumb to keep knot flat.

 mixing a printed scarf and plaid